lornebb/Building-Block-Body/README.md

             1. (Same applies for All Exercises page)
     2. On your chosen exercise that you have submitted, select the delete button.
 Ensure that you are redirected to your profile page and that the exercise no longer exists.
 Also ensure that you have a message telling you that the exercise has been deleted.

+* **Verdict**

+The test works as planned and has therefore passed.

-### Add to Workout
+### Add and remove from Workout

-> As a user, I would like to add exercises from a library into a workout for my day.
+> As a user, I would like to add exercises from a library into a workout for my day and change that workout the next day.

 * **Plan**